alberdev/GridTimerView/README.md

 ## License

-GridTimerView is available under the MIT license.
+GridTimerView is available under the MIT liceßnse.
 See the LICENSE file for more info.